Layers Toolbox

 Links are the lines that connect component nodes in the topology graph, representing the traffic that is flowing between them.
 This section of the Layers Toolbox will edit the appearance of those links or the information displayed.

-Links are broken into 3 categories, 2 of which can be expanded for more options: Stream and SLP
+Links are broken into 4 categories, 2 of which can be expanded for more options: Streams and SLP.

 Streams

-The stream layer can be expanded; once expanded, the user can choose to hide/show data as shown.
+The streams layer can be expanded; once expanded, the user can choose to hide/show data as shown.

 By default, the stream links are animated to illustrate the direction of the stream.
-Below shows the data for most of the options:
+Below shows the data for the options:

 • Animation: This will illustrate via animation the direction of the steam.